jcjorel/ec2-spot-converter/README.md

 all participating target groups.
 Specify `--wait-for-tg-states` setting without argument to wait for the `["unused", "healthy"]` states or provide a list of expected target group states
 (ex: specify both `unhealthy` and `healthy` to exit from the tool after the `initial` phase even in case of failure to pass health checks).

+### Update CloudWatch Alarms referring the converted Instance Id

+As the tool creates a new instance (so with a new instance id), by default, all existing CloudWatch alarms that refer to the original converted instance Id becomes stale as pointing on a terminated instance Id.

+This behavior can be changed by specifying that these CloudWatch alarms need to be updated with the new Instance Id by the tool as part of the conversion.

+Specify `--update-cw-alarms` optionally with arguments:
+* When no argument is specified (or `'*'`), all existing CloudWatch alarms in the current account will be searched for instance id reference,
+* When arguments are specified, they are used as CloudWatch alarm prefixes to filterin only a subset of existing alarms (=faster processing).

+**Only alarms with a Dimension named `InstanceId` and the value of the converted Instance Id will be updated.**

+As an AWS account can contain thousands of CloudWatch alarms, this feature is disabled by default.

 # Command line usage